 Japanese whiskey, particularly from Suntory, can be very costly and hard to get, but this bottle from the Hakushu distillery in the Japanese Alps is phenomenal.
 It features crisp notes of unripe melon and apple, along with just a hint of smoke.
 This 12-year-old whiskey makes a delicious (if expensive) highball, although you might want to save this to sip.
 Lynnette Marrero, bar director for Llama Inn and Llama San NYC, calls it “delicious, grassy, a little smokier than other Japanese whiskeys.”

-Barrel-proof whiskeys get as close to drinking straight from the barrel as most people can get, with an ABV often exceeding 60 percent.
-The higher proof offers an unadulterated whiskey-drinking experience with an amplified range of flavors.
-One notable bottle is Stagg Jr., part of Buffalo Trace’s highly sought after annual Antique Collection.
-This collection includes the excellent George T. Stagg bourbon, but this younger version is easier to obtain and usually just as good.
+Barrel-proof means that the whiskey has not been cut with water to reduce the alcohol content, often down to 40% ABV, before bottling (legally it can be up to 1% lower, though).
+This is as close to drinking straight from the barrel as most people can get, with an ABV often exceeding 60%.
+The higher proof offers an unadulterated whiskey drinking experience with an amplified range of flavors—and of course, you can proof it down yourself with some water, if you like.
+Stagg Jr. is the younger brother to George T. Stagg bourbon, also made by Buffalo Trace, but it’s easier to obtain and usually just as good.
 “Stagg Jr. is so unfairly under the radar,” says Vacheresse.
 “Whiskey drinkers are blown away when they are introduced to a few different batches side by side.”
-This bourbon is bottled at a barrel proof of 128.6, yet it drinks fairly easy with notes of caramel and candied cherry throughout.

 Best for Sipping: Aberlour A'Bunadh

-This cask strength single malt scotch has something of a cult following, and with good reason: this high-proof, sherry cask single malt is consistently delicious.
+This scotch has something of a cult following, and with good reason: it's a high-proof, sherry cask single malt that is consistently delicious.
 “This is a rare example of a single expression being recognized and sought after by consumers, while the rest of the brand lineup is mostly [underrecognized],” says Vacheresse.
 Add a bit of water or drink it neat—however you prefer, Aberlour A’Bunadh does not disappoint.
 Take your time with this as you sip to unveil layer after layer of flavor.

-Best for Old Fashioneds: Woodford Reserve Double Oaked
+Best for Old Fashioneds: Redemption High Rye Bourbon

 Most Innovative: Bruichladdich Islay Barley

 Scotland’s Bruichladdich distillery is always experimenting with new innovations.
+Experiments in the concept of terroir in whisky, aging its annual Octomore series in different barrel types, and often making some of the most heavily peated whisky you can find are just some examples.
 “Their philosophy on whiskey is simple but effective: they care about what they do, and it comes through in their product,” says Brendan Bartley, beverage director of Bathtub Gin and The 18th Room.
-Wiznitzer agrees, noting, “This distillery (in my opinion) turns out some of the most innovative consumer bottlings in all of Islay.”
+Wiznitzer agrees, noting, “this distillery (in my opinion) turns out some of the most innovative consumer bottlings in all of Islay.”
 The Islay Barley 2011 release is a true experiment in terroir.
-It’s an unpeated whiskey distilled from a mash bill of barley grown on six Islay farms in 2010, highlighting the flavors of stone fruit, green apple, and citrus zest that the climate and soil bring to the grain.
+It’s an unpeated whisky distilled from a mash bill of barley grown on six Islay farms in 2010, highlighting the flavors of stone fruit, green apple, and citrus zest that the climate and soil bring to the grain.

 Why Trust Liquor.com?

-Jonah Flicker is an experienced writer who has been covering spirits and traveling the world visiting distilleries for the past six years.
-His work has appeared in many different national outlets covering trends, new releases, and the stories and innovators behind the spirits.
-His first love remains whiskey, but he is partial to tequila, rum, gin, cognac, and all things distilled.
+Jonah Flicker is an experienced writer who has been covering spirits and traveling the world visiting distilleries to taste and discover for years.
+His work has appeared in many different national outlets, covering trends, new releases, and the stories and innovators behind the spirits.
+His first love remains whiskey, but he is partial to tequila, rum, gin, cognac and all things distilled.